1. Why use this guide?

 The reports may provide details of escape attempts and organisation.

-Consult the card index in the reading rooms at The National Archives to locate liberation reports in WO 208/3328-3340 and interrogation reports in WO 208/3341-3345.
+Locate interrogation reports in WO 208/3341-3345 by consulting the card index, sorted by prisoners' names, in the reading rooms at The National Archives.
 Use the guide 'reports by prisoners of war, Second World War' available at The National Archives for guidance on how to find references and the explanation of the appendices.

 Many reports include appendices which can provide further information relating to: